May is National Masturbation Month.

 In summary, it is normal if someone does masturbate, and it is also normal if someone does not masturbate.
 Whether or not a person masturbates is an individual choice.
 One’s family values or spiritual beliefs may impact their convictions about masturbation.
 However, guilt and shame are much more likely to cause harm than will masturbation.

 An old joke states, “98 percent of people masturbate… and the other 2 percent are lying.”
 While the true percentages are lower than that, the majority of males and females report having masturbated.
 Don’t you agree that it’s time we started talking about it with our children?
+With May being National Masturbation Month, this is the perfect opportunity to make it a normal part of our conversations about sexual health.
 Read more.